Rheumatoid neutrophilic dermatitis M06.8

 This section has been translated automatically.

-Very rare neutrophilic dermatosis (trunk and extremity exanthema with papules, plaques, pustules) in patients with severe forms of seropositive primary chronic polyarthritis (rheumatoid arthritis).
-Rheumatoid arthritis usually occurs well before the skin symptoms (7-8 years).
+Rare neutrophilic dermatosis (exanthema affecting the trunk and extremities with papules, plaques and pustules) in patients with severe forms of seropositive primary chronic polyarthritis (rheumatoid arthritis).
+Rheumatoid arthritis generally occurs well before the skin symptoms (7-8 years).

-In particular, neutrophilic rheumatoid dermatitis must be distinguished from the adult form of Still's syndrome or, more likely, it is identical with it.
+In particular, neutrophilic rheumatoid dermatitis must be distinguished from the adult form of Still's syndrome or - more likely - it is identical to it.

 Occurrence/Epidemiology